| Site Type: Long Term/National Priorities List (NPL) |

 Following EPA cleanup activities in November 1997 at the Raymark facility located at 75 East Main Street, the property was successfully sold at auction in January, 2000.
 The construction of the Stratford Crossing Shopping Center began in the Spring of 2001 and opened for retail business in early 2002.
 Remedial Investigation work has also been completed at the majority of the remaining OUs.

 EPA is continuing to work very closely with the Town of Stratford and several citizens groups in an effort to find publicly acceptable approaches to address the remaining contaminated areas throughout the town.
-Numerous meetings have occurred throughout the past 8+ years in an effort to reach agreement on an acceptable, comprehensive clean-up approach.
-Agreement has been reached for 4 of the 24 properties in operable unit 6 (OU6) and EPA has issued a Proposed Plan (dated September 2010) for the permanent clean-up of these 4 properties.
-Temporary measures or "interim actions" have also been proposed for all other locations throughout town where potential exposures to Raymark waste could occur.
+Numerous meetings have occurred throughout the past 15+ years in an effort to reach agreement on an acceptable, comprehensive clean-up approach.
+Agreement has been reached for 4 of the 24 properties in operable unit 6 (OU6) and EPA issued a Record of Decision in 2011 for the permanent clean-up of these 4 properties.
+The ROD also included temporary measures or "interim actions" for all other locations throughout town where potential exposures to Raymark waste could occur.
 The type of temporary measure necessary will be determined on a property-by-property basis and will remain in place until permanent remedies are agreed upon and implemented.

 Index to Photo Gallery